facebook/react-native/blog/2016-07-05-toward-better-documentation.md

 When you start getting a React Native development environment set up on your machine, you do have to do a bunch of installing and configuring things.
 It's hard to make installation a really fun and exciting experience, but we can at least make it as quick and painless as possible.

 We built a [new Getting Started workflow](/react-native/releases/next/docs/getting-started.html) that lets you select your development operating system and your mobile operating system up front, to provide one concise place with all the setup instructions.
 We also went through the installation process to make sure everything worked and to make sure that every decision point had a clear recommendation.
 After testing it out on our innocent coworkers, we're pretty sure this is an improvement.

+We also worked on the [guide to integrating React Native into an existing app](/react-native/docs/integration-with-existing-apps.html).
+Many of the largest apps that use React Native, like the Facebook app itself, actually build part of the app in React Native, and part of it using regular development tools.
+We hope this guide makes it easier for more people to build apps this way.

 ## We Need Your Help